-It should had been three full days in Madrid.
-Unfortunately, our Friday flight was cancelled.
-So we had to made the decision.
-We fly next day for only forty-eight hours, or say pass this time?
+It should have been three full days in Madrid.
+Unfortunately, our Friday flight was canceled.
+So we had to make the decision.
+We fly the next day for only forty-eight hours, or say pass this time?
 This was supposed to be my first visit to Madrid.
 My answer was: ‘Yes, I go’.
 Finally, we landed there around 3 pm local time on a Saturday.
 We left our bags in the hotel and went to spend the afternoon and the evening in the city center.

 Puerta del Sol

 To grab a bite, we visited Museo del Jamón.
-Sounds seriously.
-But in fact it is a kind of fast food restaurant, where you can eat a bread roll or a croissant with Spanish ham (jamón) and cheese, and drink local beer.
-By the way, it was my first time as I ordered an alcohol free beer from tap!
+Sounds serious.
+But in fact, it is a kind of fast-food restaurant, where you can eat a bread roll or a croissant with Spanish ham (jamón) and cheese, and drink local beer.
+By the way, it was my first time as I ordered an alcohol free beer from the tap!

 Museo de Jamon inside